 Tree Warden Statutes

-The Vermont tree warden statutes were last amended in 1969 and are expected to be updated within the next few years.
+The Vermont tree warden statutes were last amended in1969; recognizing the need to modernize and clarify the language, amendments to the tree warden statutes have been submitted to the House Agriculture & Forestry Committee in 2018, 2019, and 2020 (but have yet to cross over out of committee).
 The Law of the Trees compiled by Paul Gilies provides greater comprehension of how trees and laws intersect in the state of Vermont.
 Click here for all Vermont statutes pertinent to the role of tree warden.

 For what exactly is a tree warden responsible?

 The Tree Warden Statutes specifically pertain to all "shade and ornamental trees" in the "public ways and places" and, regarding the process for tree removals, in the "residential part of a municipality".
 However, there are no further definitions of these terms provided in the statutes.
 Recognizing this lack of clarity, a number of VT municipalities have developed their own tree ordinance or policy to further define the purview and role of the tree warden.
 Visit our public policies page to view examples of these ordinances and a guide on ordinance and policy development.

 Who owns trees within the public right-of-way?

 The adjoining landowner typically owns the land underlying the road easement, however, the town has the authority to plant, maintain, and remove the trees in this area.
 As with street lights, sidewalks, fire hydrants, etc., shade and ornamental trees are considered part of the public infrastructure and, as such, are managed by the municipality within the public right-of-way.

 Who can cut down trees in the public right-of-way?